TheKLCD/TheKLCD/README.md

 # Hey I'm Matthew Yeager <sub>*Aka KLCD*</sub>
-- I'm a 16 Year Old Student In Highschool who is Learning Coding in Their Freetime.
+- I'm a 16 Year Old Student In Highschool who is Coding in Their Freetime.
 - I Have Way Too much Free Time and am Always Looking For Something to Work On!

 Contact Info: